adilansari/adilansari.github.io/_posts/hack/2016-04-25-pagination-with-mongodb.md

 | [`find({_id: ..})`](#){: .btn .btn--info .btn--small} | [O (log n)](#){: .btn .btn--success} | Binary search on the indexed field                   |
 {: .table}

+Now the second approach using `find()` also comes in handy when you want to enforce some kind of ordering on your data subset. `find().sort()` will be faster than `skip().sort()` considering you use in on an efficient index.

+**timestamp** may not work for you, choosing the right granular key is the hero here.
+So what is the best key?
+Would be hard for me to answer here but a couple things to keep in mind - _uniqueness_ and _ordering_.